dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Rolling Wave Planning

-Rolling Wave Planning is a form of progressive elaboration where planning and documentation are performed in waves as the project progresses.
-In business analysis, this allows for adapting to changes and clarifications in requirements and priorities.
+Rolling Wave Planning is a project planning technique where the work to be accomplished in the near term is planned in detail, while the work in the future is planned at a higher level.
+As the project progresses and more details become available, the next level of work is planned in detail.
+This technique is often used in environments where the project scope, requirements, and deliverables are difficult to define in advance.
+In business analysis, this approach allows for flexibility in accommodating changes and refinements to requirements as more information becomes available.

 ### Root Cause Analysis

-Root Cause Analysis is a method of problem-solving used to identify the fundamental cause(s) of issues or defects.
-In business analysis, it is employed to understand the underlying reasons behind a problem or risk, thus enabling effective problem-solving and decision-making.
+Root Cause Analysis (RCA) is a method of problem-solving aimed at identifying the underlying reasons for specific issues or problems.
+This technique is widely used in business analysis to diagnose problems and to formulate solutions that tackle the problem at its source, rather than treating the symptoms.
+Various tools and methodologies like [Fishbone Diagrams](#fishbone-diagram), the 5 Whys, and Fault Tree Analysis may be used as part of RCA.

 ### Role-Based Access Control (RBAC)